Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: The Topological Mirror Symmetry Conjecture by Hausel--Thaddeus

 See Nitsure's \cite{MR1085642} for a proof of properness in the case of $\GL_n$-Higgs bundles, which implies the assertion for $\SL_n$, or Faltings's \cite{MR1211997} for a proof of the case of $G$-Higgs bundles for reductive $G$.

 We conclude this subsection by mentioning a connection between the notion of twisting (see Subsection \ref{twisting}) and the moduli spaces $\Mm_{\SL_n}^L(X)$ for varying $L$.
-Let $F$ be a local field and $X/\Oo_F$ be a smooth and projective curve, and let $M$ be a line bundle of degree $0$ on $X$.
-We assume that $n$ is an integer coprime to the residue characteristic of $F$.
-We associate to $M$ a torsor over $\Gamma = J_X[n]$ as follows: the multiplication by $n$ map is an isogeny
+The proof of Theorem \ref{thm:independent} is based on this property.
+We let $F$ be a local field and take $S=\Spec(\Oo_F)$.
+We let $M$ be a line bundle of degree $0$ on $X$ and assume that $n$ is an integer prime to the residue characteristic of $F$.
+We associate to $M$ a torsor under $\Gamma = J_X[n]$ as follows: The multiplication by $n$ map is an isogeny